tursodatabase/libsql-client-ts/README.md

 ### Embedded Replicas

-You can achieve zero-latency queries by using [Embedded Replicas](https://docs.turso.tech/features/embedded-replicas) that are local-first, and sync with a remote database (Turso or [libSQL Server](#libsql-server)).
+You can achieve zero-latency network requests by using [Embedded Replicas](https://docs.turso.tech/features/embedded-replicas) that are local-first, and sync with a remote database (Turso or [libSQL Server](#libsql-server)):

 ```ts
 import { createClient } from "@libsql/client";